antarctica/packer-vm-templates/README.md

 #### Amazon Machine Images (AMIs)

-An Amazon Machine Image represents the saved state of previously created Amazon EC2 instance (VM) from which new instances can be based upon.
+An Amazon Machine Image represents the saved state of a previously created Amazon EC2 instance (VM) from which new instances can be based upon.

 Packer builds AMIs using one of the pre-defined, public, AMIs provided through the Amazon AMI Marketplace to create a new EC2 instance.
-It then configures the instance, saves it as an AMI within the users Amazon Web Services account before terminating the instance.
+It then configures the instance, saves it as an AMI, within the users Amazon Web Services account, before terminating the instance.

 The base AMIs used are indicated below, they are official, minimal, installations of each Operating System provided by